mashmool0/mashmool0/README.md

-# 👋 Hi Khoshgela i'm Mashmool
+# 👋 Hi, I'm Mashmool

-I'm a **Django Backend Developer** who fell in love with the fundamentals of backend development.
-I have a deep interest in topics like **design patterns**, **databases**, and **backend architecture**.
-My passion drives me to continuously learn and master these concepts.
-I love the structure and learning about these areas is something I truly enjoy.
+As a **dedicated software engineer and startup founder**, I have immersed myself in the art and science of **software engineering**, especially in building scalable and efficient back-end systems.
+My expertise lies in **Django** and **Django REST Framework (DRF)**, complemented by a deep interest in optimizing and architecting robust applications using **design patterns**, **agile methodologies**, and **SOLID principles**.

+My passion for software engineering stems from a lifelong journey that began in high school, where my curiosity evolved into mastering **backend development**, **relational databases**, and **OOP**.
+Over time, I diversified into **team management**, **collaboration tools**, and integrating **modern practices** like **Docker** and **Kubernetes**.
+I love tackling complex problems, driving projects, and ensuring my teams and applications reflect technical excellence.

+Aside from back-end mastery, I've broadened my scope to include **designing relational and non-relational databases**, **message queues** like RabbitMQ, **caching systems** like **Redis**, and building scalable pipelines with **Celery**.
+I enjoy crafting efficient, user-centric solutions while mentoring others and leading teams with agility and vision.

+## 💻 What I Love
+I thrive when designing and engineering software solutions.
+Whether collaborating with teams or optimizing workflows, I love creating innovations that enhance the way software is built, managed, and scaled.
+I also pursue continuous learning in areas like **algorithms**, **data structures**, and testing in Python and Django.

+By combining passion, hard work, and a love for problem-solving, I aim to make impactful contributions and grow as a developer and leader.

+---

 ## 🚀 Technologies & Tools